My Approach

 Moreover, there are many other ways I can offer my support i.e., offering a different perspective.
 By doing so, a client may be encouraged to self-reflect so they can find the best answer for themselves.
 Overtime, this can enable a client in making better progress towards achieving their own aims and goals.

-Anger management, therapy includes working with clients who would like to manage their angry feelings, these can include passive aggression, open aggression, and assertive anger.
+For anger management therapy, this work includes working with clients who would like to manage their angry feelings, which can include passive aggression or open Aggression.

 The goal of anger management is to reduce both the emotional feelings and the physiological arousal that anger causes.
 You can't get rid of, or avoid, the things or the people that enrage you, nor can you change them, but you can learn to control your reactions.

-Uncontrolled anger can have a long-term effect on your mental and physical wellbeing.
-This can include increased anxiety, high blood pressure, and headaches.
-At the same time anger can be a positive and useful emotion, if it is expressed appropriately.
+Avoidant or uncontrolled anger can have a long-term impact on your mental and physical well-being.
+This can include increased anxiety, high blood pressure and headache.
+At the same time, anger can be a positive and useful emotion if it is expressed appropriately.

 In therapy, a client can learn to develop healthy ways to express their anger and frustration.
-Overtime, by reflecting a client can become aware of their own triggers which may adjust their outlook to how they look at situations.
+By reflecting on your triggers, over time there can be an adjustment to a new outlook on how a client can look at situations.

-By having the right fit of tools and techniques to hand may boost your mood, lessen the stress on the body, and help you maintain healthy relationships.
+While reflecting, there can be a beneficial addition by learning long-term strategies for managing your anger.
+Having these tools and techniques to hand may boost your mood, lessen the stress on the body, and help you maintain healthy relationships

-Attachment therapy focuses on relationship patterns.
-Whether you have positive or negative memories from childhood, early attachment experiences form an important foundation for our later social and emotional development, and for our mental health.
+Through therapy, a client can comprehend that either from positive or negative memories from childhood, our early attachment experiences were an important foundation for our later social and emotional development and our mental health.

-Many times, a person’s attachment trait often stays with them into adulthood and can become a model for the way individuals interact with others as adults.
-Some of the attachment issues we experience are related to forms of childhood trauma, which can affect adult relationships.
+Over time, working with a client, they can be aware that their attachment trait often stays with them into adulthood and can become a model for the way individuals interact with others as adults.

 In therapy, a client can reflect whilst gaining an insight into their own attachment style, which could help to develop or improve interactions with family, friends, colleagues, and a trusted significant other.